-Learn how you, as a consumer, can help support businesses that keep the profits within your country, state or province, and your local community.
+Learn how you, as a consumer, can help support businesses through alternatives to Amazon that keep the profits within your country, state or province, and your local community.

 Marketplace websites such as Amazon have a mission of bringing value to their shoppers.
 This value is often realised as the best product, at the lowest price.
 Since the 1980’s, lower costs have been largely realised through offshoring production lines, and the increased efficiency of shipping through the advent of containerised goods.